Services we provide

 To register your pool, go to https://www.swimmingpoolregister.nsw.gov.au/pooldb/pgOwnerLanding and follow the prompts.
 This is a self-assessment entry, and you will be asked a few details about your pool.

-If you are having trouble registering your pool, we shall be able to do this for you once you have booked your inspection.
+If you are having trouble registering your pool, please contact us and we shall be able to guide you through the processd once you have booked your inspection.

-This is a government issued certificate that verifies that your pool has been inspected by a certified, licensed and insured inspector and has been deemed to be safe and compliant as per government mandated safety regulations.
+This is a government issued certificate that verifies that your pool has been inspected by a registered, licensed and insured swimming pool inspector and has been deemed to be safe and compliant as per government mandated safety regulations.

 Please note: inspections are 'point in time' inspections - just because the barriers were compliant when the inspection took place does not mean that they are compliant at a later date.
 It is the pool owner's responsibility to maintain the barriers to be compliant at all times.